COP3530/edugator-content/graphs/graph-terminology/lesson.md

 A BFS finds the shortest path in terms of edges visited from a source vertex to a destination vertex.
 Note that the shortest path found with a BFS may not be the shortest *weighted* path in a weighted graph, we must make use of more advanced algorithms such as Dijkstra's algorithm for that (we will explore this more in a future module).

-The following gif demonstrates a depth-first traversal of a graph:
+The following gif demonstrates a breadth-first traversal of a graph:

-![dfs]./images/dfs.gif)

 #### Time Complexity